adamnew123456/task-burrito/README.md

 - A **calendar** view which shows tasks according to the dates when they're due.

-- A **tree** view which shows the hierarchical structure of tasks.

 - A **dependency** view which shows a directed graph of tasks connected by dependencies.
 Requires graphviz.

-- A **simple** view which is a basic version of plain, which renders the task metadata and notes in one list
+- A **simple** view which renders the file to HTML and adds a table of contents

 - A **plain** view which parses the file and re-assembles it for printing